neuvimat/newsync/src/README.md

 within the framework.
 However, there are comments at the `store/index.js` file which hosts most of the required logic to make a NewSync FE app.

+For the BE part, have a look at the file located at `src/be/vue.js`.

 ## Running the app

 First produce the server (backend) side application code with this command: